WitteShadovv/deferred-apps/README.md

 **Q: Why not use [comma](https://github.com/nix-community/comma)?**

-Comma is excellent for CLI power users who want to run arbitrary commands on-demand from the terminal.
+Comma is excellent for CLI users who want to run arbitrary commands on-demand from the terminal.
 Deferred Apps solves a different problem: making GUI applications appear in your desktop launcher *before* they're downloaded.

 | | Comma | Deferred Apps |
 |---|---|---|